COVID-19 (Coronavirus) – Our Response

 While we continue to care for our people, we will also continue to operate to ensure we meet the needs of our communities, customers and stakeholders across NSW.

-We understand the need to keep providing open and transparent communications and are working on implementing new ways to communicate with our customers, communities and other stakeholders.
-This includes new approaches to engaging communities and stakeholders regarding new dam projects, emergency drought projects and operational updates.
+We understand the need to keep providing open and transparent communications and we have implemented new ways to communicate with our customers, communities and other stakeholders.

 1. Public Access to Dams & Recreational Areas